 Online Bachelor of Science in Information Technology Data Management

-Managing data supports the secure storage and control of raw information.
-An online BS in Information Technology, Data Management concentration can help you develop the skills to administer and safeguard database systems.
-You’ll build your knowledge of storage, protection, and processing data to help meet critical business operational needs, whether it’s for a nonprofit or government organization or a private business.
+You’ll build your knowledge of storage, protection and processing data to help meet critical business operational needs, whether it’s for a nonprofit or government organization or a private business.

 - Program details

 What does a Bachelor of Science in IT, Data Management involve?

 With a Bachelor of Science in Information Technology, Data Management concentration, you’ll gain skills and insights for operating within cloud-based systems, managing multidimensional databases, and configuring and optimizing database servers.

 Is a BS in Information Technology, Data Management good to have?
 It depends on what you learn.